vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 Knowledge
 =========

-Odoo's *Knowledge* application is a collaborative library where users can store, edit, and share information.
+Leansoft's *Knowledge* application is a collaborative library where users can store, edit, and share information.
 The *Knowledge* app is represented throughout the database by a *book* icon.

 .. image:: help_center/help-center-knowledge-book-icon.png